[Page updated: 1 June 2022]

-I ordered 8 headlamps, and this Energizer Hard Case headlamp was the first one to arrive.
-This was the one I was looking forward to least.
-Half of them are still using tungsten bulbs!
+I ordered 8 new headlamps to review, and this Energizer Hard Case headlamp was the first one to arrive.
+This was the one I was looking forward to the least.
+Half of these Energizer headlamps are still using tungsten bulbs!
 Really.
 Energizer flashlights are in our Target and Walmart stores, and they’re made poorly, just like throwaway flashlights.
 I figured the same for the headlamps.
 I was possibly wrong!

 I have to say, I’m VERY PLEASANTLY SURPRISED at this Energizer Hard Case Rugged Headlamp!